Don’t Be Hooked by These 13 Dating Scams

 Online dating red flags

 Is it possible to find love online?
 Sure, as long as you take some precautions along the way.
 If you’re dealing with an online dating scam, you’ll notice these warning signs at some point.
-When you see any of them, you should cut off any communication because you’re likely dealing with a swindler.
+You should cut off any communication when you see any of them because you’re likely dealing with a swindler.
 Here are some red flags to look out for when using an online dating app:

 • Requests for money